 Poor virgins were taken in and trained in lace and music making.
 They were protected until the age of 18, when they could choose between marriage or becoming nuns.
 If they chose marriage, a husband was found and a dowry was provided.

 The church was built between 1581 and 1588 by the architect Jacopo Bozzetto, after a project belonging to Andrea Palladio, which was initially intended for another location.

 The assignment of the church to Andrea Palladio is somehow controversial.
 Centro Internazionale di Studi di Architettura Andrea Palladio argues that in the absence of the documents that would link Palladio to this creation and because Palladian style is not very clear in this structure, the project could well belong to another architect.

 ART AND ARCHITECTURE

 The monastery develops in a horseshoe shape around the church, leaving the space behind the church apse for a courtyard.
-The façade of the church has two levels, with two narrow windows on the lower level and a large window on the upper level.
+The facade of the church has two orders, with two narrow windows on the lower one and a large window on the upper order.
 Two small bell-towers are symmetrically built on top, with a large dome behind them.

 HOW TO GET THERE